 This Guide focuses on major legal sources from the federal and state governments.
 Click on one of the categories to the left to see resources for each branch of the federal government or for the states.

-Optimized for Firefox with Zotera plugin for bulk downloads.
-Federal legislative history service.
-Includes the Public Law, all versions of related bills, Congressional Record excerpts, committee hearings, reports, prints, Presidential signing statements, CRS reports, and additional background material.
+Legislative histories of congressional acts, with selective coverage back to 1789.
+Includes related bills, committee reports, Congressional Record excerpts, hearings, prints, presidential signing statements, CRS reports, and additional background material.

-Provides legislative history information and access to a wide range of congressional documents, including published and unpublished hearings, CRS reports, committee reports, and committee prints.
+Information by and about the U.S. Congress: documents and reports, Legislative Histories, hearings, and members and committees.
 If you're researching legislative history for a particular law, try ProQuest Legislative Insight.

 The University of Virginia Law Library is a Congressionally designated depository for U.S. Government Documents.